Raffaello/sdl2-vga-terminal/README.md

 please note if you are dumping the snapshot, you have to copy back to the `test/snapshot` directory to make the usable.

-The filename generate are based on the test that are running, ideally: `[Test-suite.Test-name].png`
+The filename generated are based on the test that are running, ideally: `[Test-suite.Test-name].png`

 but doesn't really matter can be used any name, it all depends how the test is written of course.